Utah Admin. Code R315-266-100 - Hazardous Waste Burned in Boilers and Industrial Furnaces - Applicability

 prohibited and documentation that the waste has not been impermissibly diluted

-shall be retained in the records required by Subsection
+shall be kept in the records required by Subsection

-has not been impermissibly diluted shall be retained in the records required by
+shall be kept in the records required by Subsection

 (3) To be exempt from Sections